beet-software/dorm/docs/docs/model-anatomy/dorm.md

 database object.

-See [Creating the engine](../quickstart/creating-the-engine.md) for setup and [Generated API](../reference/generated-api.md) for generated class signatures.
+See [Creating the engine](../quickstart/creating-the-engine.md) for setup and [Generated output contract](../reference/generated-contract.md) for generated class signatures.